 Severe 2nd-degree and some 3rd-degree sprains and tendon tears are immobilized.
 Many 3rd-degree sprains and tendon tears require surgical repair.

 “Again the diagnosis is crucial before any treatment and directly affects the next stage to resolving the injury.
-In cases of minor injuries chiropractic techniques working on the muscles, ligaments and joints of the body can decrease the time taken to return to full activity in my experience, combined with a specific exercise regime and supportive chiropractic care to keep your body at its optimum we can work together to keep you at the top of your game and hopefully prevent recurrences of your problems” says Alex.
+In cases of minor injuries chiropractic techniques working on the muscles, ligaments and joints of the body can decrease the time taken to return to full activity in my experience, combined with a specific exercise regime and supportive chiropractic care to keep your body at its optimum we can work together to keep you at the top of your game and hopefully prevent recurrences of your problems” says Dr Nina.

 About the condition: Pain located in the neck is a common medical condition and one chiropractor’s see on a very regular basis.
 Neck pain can come from a number of disorders and diseases of any tissues in the neck, such as degenerative disc disease, neck strain, whiplash, a herniated disc, or a pinched nerve.
 Neck pain is also referred to as cervical pain.
 Depending on the cause, neck pain may be accompanied by neurologic symptoms such as tingling, numbness or pins and needles into one or both of the arms.